 Quantity Surveyor Group

 The Quantity Surveyor Group perception is that they always fulfil all their functions relating to cost and the administration as presented in Figure 4.4.
-Assisting the client in preparing a financial viability report is the only cost related function not achieving a maximum rating having a score of 7.67.
+Assisting the client in preparing a financial viability report is the only cost related function not achieving a maximum rating, having a score of 7.67.
 The design and legislative functions are considered to be their least attained functions.
 The group’s overall perception of their level of fulfilment is high, with a mean score of 8.03 and a group median score of 9.17 as depicted in Figure 4.4.